RoosterDragon/Desktop-Ponies/Content/readme.txt

 Latest changes:

+v1.49:
+- Added Carousel Boutique and The Moon by StarStep.
+- Added Farmer Rarity, Twilight Sparkle's Starswirl costume, new AJ galloping and rearing animations, CMC galloping animations, an extra Queen Chrysalis walk, some sax transitions for Blues and a make-it-stop animation for Spot by Bot-chan.
+- The 0/1 of All Ponies buttons now apply to only those ponies in the current filter, and also exclude the special random pony.
+- When an interaction is considering for starting, ponies will now individually choose a suitable behavior to run, subject to group restrictions.
+This means:
+  - Interactions in 'Any' mode may be able to run more often, as targets will be ignored individually if they lack a suitable behavior at the time.
+  - Interactions with multiple behaviors can now be engineered to allow targets to start different behaviors depending on their type and current group.
+- Diagonal movement will now take place on a randomly placed axis between 15 and 75 degrees rather than at exactly 45 degrees.
+- When diagonal/vertical or diagonal/horizontal movement is used, if diagonal movement is used the diagonal axis is placed randomly between 15 and 45 degrees from the other axis in the combination.
+- Ponies can now be dragged again whilst asleep.
+- Fixed some rare crashes that could occur when returning to the menu or closing the program on Windows.

 v1.48
 - Improved how behaviors with small images act when near the screen boundary.
 - Improved how ponies are deployed from and recalled to houses.